DevilishSpirits/arcollect/README.md

 If you like visual arts like me, you may want to save some artworks you find on the net.
 Right-click and save picture works but is not very convenient, forget the artwork source and classification is complicated.

-This personal project aim to fulfill my needs of artwork collection management and to ease it's creation, browsing and growth that I do in a few clicks thanks to the web-extension which put a *Save in Arcollect* button on artwork pages.
+This personal project aim to fulfill my needs of artwork collection management and to ease it's creation, browsing and growth that I do in a one click thanks to the web-extension which put a *Save in Arcollect* button on artwork pages.
 Metadata like the source, account, tags and the rating are also saved.
-I made Arcollect for my needs, but it's something nice to share like the artworks you will save.
+I made Arcollect for my needs, but it's something nice to share like artworks you will save.

-Note that it's goal is to provide an easy way to browse your saved artworks.
-It will not help you to discover new artworks or make any recommendations, it's outside his scope.
-In fact, there is no mention of any platforms excluding if you use it or checkout the list of supported platforms and (trust me) it's better this way.
+It's goal is limited to easily browse and save artworks, it won't help you to discover new artworks or make any recommendations.
+No one can judge what's good or not better than you.

 Under the hood, the application is powered with C++17 by the [SDL2](https://www.libsdl.org/) ([this fork currenctly](https://github.com/Cacodemon345/SDL/tree/iccprofile)), [SQLite3](https://www.sqlite.org/) for metadata storage, [OpenImageIO](https://openimageio.readthedocs.org/) for image loading and [LittleCMS](https://littlecms.com/) for color management and many other components listed under `THIRD-PARTY.md`.